Proverb: Definitions

-More constructively, Mieder has proposed the following definition, "A proverb is a short, generally known sentence of the folk which contains wisdom, truth, morals, and traditional views in a metaphorical, fixed, and memorizable form and which is handed down from generation to generation".
+More constructively, Wolfgang Mieder has proposed the following definition, "A proverb is a short, generally known sentence of the folk which contains wisdom, truth, morals, and traditional views in a metaphorical, fixed, and memorizable form and which is handed down from generation to generation".
 To distinguish proverbs from idioms, cliches, etc., Norrick created a table of distinctive features, an abstract tool originally developed for linguistics.
 Prahlad distinguishes proverbs from some other, closely related types of sayings, "True proverbs must further be distinguished from other types of proverbial speech, e.g. proverbial phrases, Wellerisms, maxims, quotations, and proverbial comparisons."
 Based on Persian proverbs, Zolfaghari and Ameri propose the following definition: "A proverb is a short sentence, which is well-known and at times rhythmic, including advice, sage themes and ethnic experiences, comprising simile, metaphor or irony which is well-known among people for its fluent wording, clarity of expression, simplicity, expansiveness and generality and is used either with or without change."

 There are many sayings in English that are commonly referred to as "proverbs", such as weather sayings.
 Alan Dundes, however, rejects including such sayings among truly proverbs: "Are weather proverbs proverbs?
 I would say emphatically 'No!'"
 The definition of "proverb" has also changed over the years.
 For example, the following was labeled "A Yorkshire proverb" in 1883, but would not be categorized as a proverb by most today, "as throng as Throp's wife when she hanged herself with a dish-cloth".
 The changing of the definition of "proverb" is also noted in Turkish.

 In other languages and cultures, the definition of "proverb" also differs from English.
 In the Chumburung language of Ghana, "aŋase are literal proverbs and akpare are metaphoric ones".
 Among the Bini of Nigeria, there are three words that are used to translate "proverb": ere, ivbe, and itan.
 The first relates to historical events, the second relates to current events, and the third was "linguistic ornamentation in formal discourse".
 Among the Balochi of Pakistan and Afghanistan, there is a word batal for ordinary proverbs and bassīttuks for "proverbs with background stories".

 There are also language communities that combine proverbs and riddles in some sayings, leading some scholars to create the label "proverb riddles".

 Another similar construction is an idiomatic phrase.
 Sometimes it is difficult to draw a distinction between idiomatic phrase and proverbial expression.
 In both of them the meaning does not immediately follow from the phrase.
 The difference is that an idiomatic phrase involves figurative language in its components, while in a proverbial phrase the figurative meaning is the extension of its literal meaning.
 Some experts classify proverbs and proverbial phrases as types of idioms.